Student-developed app helps farmworkers

 “It was just an idea in my head, but with Huang’s passion for the project, we are creating something real and useful,” he said.

 Paredes said organizations from about 45 states have already signed up for “AgHelp” accounts.
-They represent local, state and federal organizations that will connect with workers when the app officially launches for the iPhone in June.
+They represent local, state and federal organizations.

 For more information, email firstname.lastname@example.org.